daankoning/brainfuck.py/README.md

 # brainfuck.py
-A simple lightweight pure python brainfuck interpreter.
+A simple lightweight pure python brainfuck interpreter and visualizer.

 ## Installation
 The package is available on PyPI, as such simply run: